Marge Gets a Job: Plot

-At Krustylu Studios, the taping of Krusty the Clown's latest show features a wildlife expert, showing a hawk and a wolf.
-She warns that the wolf is spooked by loud noises.
-But "loud" is the secret word of the day.
-Celebration and noise ensue, causing the wolf to panic and escape.
-Roaming freely, it runs to Springfield Elementary School, where it attacks Bart outside the classroom.
-He cries "Wolf!" but Edna ignores him.
+Meanwhile, Bart, after making several excuses to avoid taking a test, is forced to take the test by his teacher, Edna Krabappel.
+She places him alone outside the classroom, hands him the test, and leaves.
+A captive wolf escapes from a taping of The Krusty the Clown Show and attacks Bart outside the classroom.
+He cries "Wolf!" but Edna, who advised him to read "The Boy Who Cried Wolf", ignores him.
 Groundskeeper Willie rescues Bart by fighting the wolf, giving Bart time to return to his classroom.
 Since he feels that he will not be believed if he tells the truth, Bart says, with apparent honesty, that he made up the story.
 He then passes out and Edna realizes that Bart really was attacked.
-Grampa takes him home, while Willie gives the wolf some alcohol and consoles him for losing.